Intervention/docs/imagehash/beta/api/strategies.md

 > public Average::__construct(int $size = 8)

-The Average strategy (also known as aHash or Mean Hash) generates hashes based on the average image color.
-It's the simplest and fastest hashing algorithm.
+The Average strategy (also called aHash or Mean Hash) generates hashes based on average image color.
+It's the simplest and fastest algorithm.

-The strategy resizes the image to the specified size (default 8x8), converts to grayscale, calculates the average pixel value, and sets each hash bit based on whether each pixel is above or below the average.
+The strategy resizes images to the specified size (default 8x8), converts to grayscale, calculates the average pixel value, then sets each hash bit based on whether pixels are above or below average.

-Best for the following use cases.
+Best for:

 - Fast hashing when performance is critical
 - Simple duplicate detection